Slovenian and French cinemathéques present Slovak Classics

 Czech-Slovak Film Days is organized by the The Slovenian Cinematheque, Slovak Film Institute (SFI) and the Embassy of the Slovak Republic in Ljubljana and will be presented by Kristína Aschenbrennerová from the National Film Centre of the SFI.

-Furthermore, La Cinémathèque du Documentaire will present Slovak short World Ski Championships (1970) by Milan Černák as part of the Plus Vite, plus haut, plus fort (Faster, Higher, Stronger) program dedicated to sport-related documentaries.
+Furthermore, La Cinémathèque du Documentaire will present Slovak medium length film World Ski Championships (1970) by Milan Černák as part of the Plus Vite, plus haut, plus fort (Faster, Higher, Stronger) program dedicated to sport-related documentaries.
 The projection of the film, which captures the 1970 World Ski Championships in the High Tatras, will take place on September 21st with the participation of director Milan Černák, editor Margita Černáková and Kristína Aschenbrennerová from the National Cinematographic Centre of the SFI.

 More information (Slovenian Cinematheque):